9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ### Memory management: let the garbage collector do the work

-One question that isn\'t resolved yet is how to manage the memory associated with the abstract `pcre` structure returned by the C library.
+One question that isn't resolved yet is how to manage the memory associated with the abstract `pcre` structure returned by the C library.
-The caller didn\'t have to allocate it: the library took care of that by allocating memory on the C side.
-At some point though we\'ll need to deallocate it.
+The caller didn't have to allocate it: the library took care of that by allocating memory on the C side.
+At some point though we'll need to deallocate it.
 This, again, is an opportunity to abstract the tedium of using the C library by hiding the complexity inside the Haskell binding.

-We\'ll use the Haskell garbage collector to automatically deallocate the C structure once it is no longer in use.
-To do this, we\'ll make use of Haskell garbage collector finalizers, and the `ForeignPtr` type.
+We'll use the Haskell garbage collector to automatically deallocate the C structure once it is no longer in use.
+To do this, we'll make use of Haskell garbage collector finalizers, and the `ForeignPtr` type.

-We don\'t want users to have to manually deallocate the `Ptr PCRE` value returned by the foreign call.
+We don't want users to have to manually deallocate the `Ptr PCRE` value returned by the foreign call.
 The PCRE library specifically states that structures are allocated on the C side with `malloc`, and need to be freed when no longer in use, or we risk leaking memory.
 The Haskell garbage collector already goes to great lengths to automate the task of managing memory for Haskell values.
-Cleverly, we can also assign our hardworking garbage collector the task of looking after C\'s memory for us.
+Cleverly, we can also assign our hardworking garbage collector the task of looking after C's memory for us.
 The trick is to associate a piece of Haskell data with the foreign allocator data, and give the Haskell garbage collector an arbitrary function that is to deallocate the C resource once it notices that the